Not a Mango Industry Member? Visit:

 Board Member Nominations

-The National Mango Board (NMB) is made up of mango importers, a first handler, domestic producers and foreign producers who dedicate themselves to the mission, goals and objectives of the NMB.
+The National Mango Board (NMB) is currently accepting nominees for one board member position with a term beginning immediately upon appointment and running until December 31, 2016.
+The NMB is made up of mango importers, a first handler, domestic producers and foreign producers who dedicate themselves to the mission, goals and objectives of the NMB.
 These board members work closely with the NMB staff to carry out marketing, research and industry relations programs to benefit the mango industry.

 The NMB encourages industry members without regard to race, color, national origin, sex, religion, age, disability, political beliefs, sexual orientation, size of business/operation, and marital or family status or other basis protected by U.S. law to participate in NMB activities and seek a position on the NMB.

 The position currently open for nominations is an importer in District III.
 This term will begin immediately upon appointment and run until December 31, 2016.
 Candidates must meet certain requirements and be willing to serve the mango industry by fulfilling Board Member roles and responsibilities.
 Mango industry members who are interested in serving as a member of the NMB should see below for complete details and the necessary forms.
 The deadline for nominations to be received at the NMB office is June 8, 2015.
 Questions about the nominations and appointment process can be directed to Anna Dechamps-Polonia at email@example.com or by phone at 407-629-7318 x112.

 Nominations for the following positions: two importers of District I, one first handler, one domestic producer and two foreign producers with terms beginning January 2016 and ending December 31, 2018 is closed.
 The packets will be assembled and sent to the Secretary of the United States Department of Agriculture (USDA).
 The Secretary makes the final decision on all Board Member appointments.
 Based on our experience from previous years, the appointments may be announced between November 2015 and February 2016.